Do you want to stop your chickens from sleeping in trees?

 Introduction (My Experience)

-Our backyard garden is about 7000 sq. yard and we have lots of mangoes, sandalwood, and teak trees.
+Our backyard garden spans approximately 7,000 square yards, and we have a variety of trees, including mangoes, sandalwood, and teak.

-These trees are very helpful in hot summers for my chicken during foraging.
-My chickens love to explore my garden in their shades.
+These trees are very helpful for my chickens during foraging in hot summers.
+My chickens love to explore my garden in their shade.

-Teak trees are very long and heightened.
+Teak trees are very tall and long.
 However, the mango and sandalwood trees are smaller.

-But slowly it makes a bad habit for them.
+But slowly it becomes a bad habit for them.
 Once, I noticed several chickens weren’t returning the coop.

-After analyzing, I saw my chickens started sleeping on mango trees during the night.
+After analyzing, I noticed that my chickens began sleeping on the mango trees at night.

-I started worrying about my chickens because the trees were not a safe place for my chickens at night.
+I started worrying about my chickens because the trees were not a safe place for them at night.

 My backyard is fully fenced and measures 7,000 square yards.
 I saw my pet dog kill one of my roosters one day because the dog found him resting on a small branch at night.